 Though uncertainty within a project team may exist for a variety of reasons, the following two triggers are perhaps the most common.

 Lack of data.
-Critical project information comes into the PMO from a huge number of sources.
-It may be gathered from stakeholders, provided by vendors and consultants, distributed by governmental agencies or industry-focused groups, and even gleaned from various projects the PMO has managed in the past.
+Critical project information comes into the Project Team from a huge number of sources.
+It may be gathered from stakeholders, provided by vendors and consultants, distributed by governmental agencies or industry-focused groups, and even gleaned from various projects the Project Team has managed in the past.
 If key data points are missing, it can make the team very unsure about how best to move forward or whether particular aspects of the project can be executed successfully.

 Available data can’t be trusted.
 The mere presence of data often isn’t enough—the team must know the information they’re using as the basis for critical decisions is accurate.
 Sometimes PMP®s wonder about the credibility of the data itself, while other times they simply don’t know if the data being presented is complete and/or current.
 Without trustworthy information to form the basis of the team’s strategy, the entire project can become mired in second guesses and what ifs.